 What we gained from Shopify Unite

-- We connected with a range of agencies around the world that we will continue to share our approach and learning.
+- We connected with a range of agencies around the world that we will continue to share our approach and learning with.

-- Our developer has insight into capabilities launched at the event and others functionality that we hadn’t looked into too deeply, providing us with a richer broader understanding of the platform.
+- Our developer now has insight into capabilities launched at the event and other functionalities that we hadn’t looked into too deeply, providing us with a richer broader understanding of the platform.

-- It was good to hear the opinion and expertise of other agencies.
+- It was good to hear the opinions and expertise of other agencies.

-- It exposed us to complementary products and service providers we would not normally have been exposed to - we will be investigating new Shopify applications
+- It exposed us to complementary products and service providers we would not normally have been exposed to.
+We will be investigating new Shopify applications following from this.

-As an agency owner, it probably was a disappointment that there was a little more on the business development and engaging the market with Shopify.
+As an agency owner, it probably was a disappointment that there wasn’t a little more on the topic of business development and engaging the market with Shopify.

-There was a one-panel discussion that was meant to have business development as a dual focus but had no one to speak to the topic.
+There was a panel discussion that was meant to have business development as a dual focus, but the discussion didn’t actually have anyone who you could speak to the topic.
 I would have volunteered to speak from my perspective and experience, purely just to set up a conversation that may have led to a follow-up conversation during the event.

-I never got used to the time zones for my time in Canada and ended up sleeping for two phases of 3-4 hours sleep overnight and later afternoon.
-Next time I’ll plan things out I’ll make sure I have a smarter consideration of jet lag to reduce the interruption to my schedule.
+I never got used to the time zones for my time in Canada.
+I ended up sleeping for two phases of 3-4 hours, overnight and later in the afternoon.
+Next time I’ll plan things out and I’ll make sure I have a smarter consideration of jet lag to reduce the interruption to my schedule.

-In spite of the rough ride this cause, attending Shopify Unite was definitely worth going to the event.
-The information I gathered and connections were great.
+In spite of the rough ride this caused, attending Shopify Unite was definitely worth going.
+The information I gathered, and the connections I made were great.
 But ultimately it was being away from the agency, looking at what others were doing, and thinking about the bigger picture was a BIG shot in the arm as motivation to lift our Shopify game.